tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - True

+### Q: African-American performer Sammy Davis Jr. was known for losing which part of his body in a car accident?
+- **Correct Answer:** Left Eye
+- Right Ear
+- Right Middle Finger
+- Nose

 ### Q: After England, more Shakespeare plays are set in this present day country than in any other.
 - **Correct Answer:** Italy
 - United States